Disentangling the structure of ecological bipartite networks from observation processes: Discussion

 However, there is still room for improvement: for example, recording the time at which interactions are observed may be helpful to determine the sampling progress.
 Timed observations can be used to build an accumulation curve of new interactions, which should allow estimating the asymptotic number of interactions that could be observed.
 This estimation could provide additional information on the number of missing interactions in the network.
+Recording the sampling effort per abundance could provide additional information on the number of missing interactions in the network.
 This study also neglects the effect of preferences and supposes that the counting data only comes from a product rule between the sampling efforts of pollinators and plants.
 Traits such as flower shape or insect body mass, which are important for plant-pollinator interactions \citep{chamberlain2014traits}, could also be used to further improve the estimation of clusters by using them as covariates in the model.
 These covariates could influence both the probabilities of connection and the Poisson distribution of frequencies.
 Another possibility to improve the algorithm is to take into account phylogeny.
 Two closely related species could have a higher probability of sharing the same interactions \citep{chamberlain2014traits}, or to be in the same group.
 All this exterior knowledge from experts could lead to a better reconstruction of the network.